 Interactive activities for school children.

-This therefore presents the Cambridge Mosque with an opportunity to explain the many aspects of Islam to these students.
+This therefore presents an opportunity to explain the many aspects of Islam to these students.
 These visits normally are organised on a prior appointment basis only by booking via our online booking form, whereupon they are given a tour of the whole Mosque premises, followed by a "Question & Answer" session.
 Some schools may bring their own work sheet of questions for their students to go through with our guide.
 Various simple leaflets and Islamic literature are presented to the students if and when the needs arise.
 Part of the tour will involve taking all the visitors to our exhibition Centre where we have plethora of topics for students and staff to engage with.

 Once you have submited your online application form.
 You will receive a confirmation email.

 - Click Here for Online Booking Form >>